OpenTechSchool-Leipzig/poll_app/README.md

 When this setup is finished, type `npm run userlist` and copy the id of the user you want to promote and run `npm run promte <userId>`, where you replace `<userID>` with the copied id.

 Congratulations!:tada: Now you can sign in to the dashboard and are prepared to contribute to the project! :sparkles:

+### Issues and Project

+Before you contribute, please read through existing issues and also have a look at the [project's kanban board](https://github.com/OpenTechSchool-Leipzig/poll_app/projects/1).
+If you want to work on an issue, please assign yourself and update the cards progress.
+If you find a bug or have some ideas for features or imporvements feel free to create your own issue.

+Thanks a lot for your contribution! :sparkling_heart: